 bought no less than 3 costumes (3!!!) for my little man.
 Two of them

-were Ebay mix-ups (a lion and a chicken - it's a long story)...but I
+were Ebay mix-ups (a lion and a chicken - long story)...but I

 still went ahead bought the third costume due to the sheer perfectness